clehner/sylpheed-imap-notify/README.md

 # Todo

 - Show better indication of when IMAP NOTIFY is running on an account
-- Check account capabilities before trying to use NOTIFY
 - Add an account preference for using NOTIFY or not
 - Show fine-grained updates without having to reload the entire message summary view.